galliot-us/smart-social-distancing/api/tests/README.md

 ###How tests were built

-In order to continue improving tests, I made this file to understand easily how they worked.
+To further improve the tests, I made this file to easily understand how they worked.

 The main thing to know is to understand what role fixtures play, especially Config_rollback.